RishilPatel94/iOSFireBaseFireStoreDatabase/README.md

 $ pod install
 ```

-Note : You must have to add GoogleService.plist file from you firebase console.
+Note : You must have to add GoogleService.plist file in your xcode project from you firebase console.